“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.”

 Reading is an extremely vital life skill and is undoubtedly the key to success - it is at the core of eveything that we do!
-At St. Francis de Sales, we strive for all of our pupils to not only value its great importance, but to gain great enjoyment from it too.
-It is our aim to encourage passionate readers for life.
+At St. Francis de Sales, we strive for our pupils to not only value its great importance, but to gain great enjoyment from it too.
+We aim to encourage passionate readers for life!

 The purpose of reading in our school is to:

-- Improve children’s confidence and independence in decoding tricky/unfamiliar words.
+- Improve children’s independence and confidence in decoding tricky/unfamiliar words.

 - Enable all children to read with confidence, fluency and expression.